snowplow/snowplowanalytics.com/_posts/2017-10-13-rdb-loader-0.14.0-released/index.md

     rdb_loader: 0.14.0        # WAS 0.13.0
 {% endhighlight %}

-Also schema in storage target configuration need to be updated.
+Als, the schema in storage target configuration need to be updated.

-For Redshift to `iglu:com.snowplowanalytics.snowplow.storage/redshift_config/jsonschema/2-1-0` (was `2-0-0`)
+For Redshift, change to `iglu:com.snowplowanalytics.snowplow.storage/redshift_config/jsonschema/2-1-0` (was `2-0-0`).

-For Postgres to `iglu:com.snowplowanalytics.snowplow.storage/postgresql_config/jsonschema/1-1-0` (was `1-0-1`)
+For Postgres, change to `iglu:com.snowplowanalytics.snowplow.storage/postgresql_config/jsonschema/1-1-0` (was `1-0-1`).

 To allow EMR clusters to decrypt and use an SSH key from EC2 Parameter Store, you must:

 1. Add your `jobflow_role` (`EMR_EC2_DefaultRole` by default) to the key users in IAM encryption keys
-2.  and add `AmazonSSMReadOnlyAccess` policty to this role.
+2. Add `AmazonSSMReadOnlyAccess` policty to this role

 <h2 id="contributing">6.
 Contributing</h2>